 How to increase footfall in retail and boost sales after the coronavirus lockdown

-Brick-and-mortar retailers are having to constantly adapt to changing rules and guidance during the COVID-19 pandemic, as well as coping with periods of government-enforced closures, which can go on to have an impact on the footfall and revenue of stores as they reopen.
-As we enter the busiest time of year for retailers, businesses have to be mindful of social distancing and hygiene measures in order to increase customer confidence and encourage customers back onto the high street.
+Brick-and-mortar retailers are now slowly starting to reopen their doors as lockdown restrictions ease after a long period of government-enforced closures, which may have an impact on the footfall and revenue of stores as they reopen.
+Businesses have to continue to be mindful of social distancing and hygiene measures in order to increase customer confidence and encourage customers back onto the high street.

 This will be a completely different retail environment to previous years, as bustling stores have been replaced with staggered entries, socially-distanced queuing systems, and the use of masks being mandatory.
 Consumer confidence in the high street has been shaken by the global COVID-19 pandemic.
-A survey in May 2020 showed that 59% of 26-35 year olds, 48% of 36-45 year olds, and 41% of those aged over 56 were purchasing online at a higher rate during the health crisis .
-This could be down to the convenience of online shopping, but a large part of the reluctance to go back out onto the high street is also down to the fear of spreading infection and a sense of moral responsibility to stay home where possible.
+A survey in May 2020 showed that a large percentage of consumers were purchasing online at a higher rate during the health crisis .
+In 2021, however, it has been predicted that retail footfall will rise by nearly 50% when lockdown ends .

-As consumer demand inevitably grows during the festive period, retailers have to ensure that both customers and staff are able to shop safely, and meet any apprehensions they may have with workable solutions.
+As restrictions begin to lift and consumer demand inevitably grows, retailers have to ensure that both customers and staff are able to shop safely, and meet any apprehensions they may have with workable solutions.
 In this short guide, we will present suggestions on how you can boost sales and increase footfall in your retail store during these challenging times.

 Make sure that your business is COVID-secure